envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 a) By creating a `secret_scanning.yml` file within which you declare paths where fake secrets are located, so scans will omit them

-b) Close the Secret Scanning Alert with `Used in tests` close reason
+b) In your test files, add a comment `#gh_ignore: fake secret` on the line where the fake secret is located.

-c) In your test files, add a comment `#gh_ignore: fake secret` on the line where the fake secret is located.
+c) By creating a `.github/codeql.yml` file within which you declare paths where fake secrets are located, so scans will omit them

-d) By creating a `.github/codeql.yml` file within which you declare paths where fake secrets are located, so scans will omit them
+d) Close the Secret Scanning Alert with `Used in tests` close reason

-A:: **Answer(s):** A, B
+A:: <span style="color: #f800f8">**Answer(s): A, D</span>

 By creating a `secret_scanning.yml` file within which you declare paths where fake secrets are located, so scans will omit them; Close the Secret Scanning Alert with `Used in tests` close reason